Ten Safety Tips To Follow During Wildfire Season

 9. Heed evacuation and other safety recommendations.

-If officials in your area issue evacuation orders or other safety recommendations, it’s imperative that you follow them immediately.
-Failure to act quickly can put you and your family in life-saving danger, and also pose added risk to rescue crews.
+If officials in your area issue evacuation orders or other safety recommendations, you must follow them immediately.
+Failure to act quickly can put you and your family in danger and pose added risk to rescue crews.

 10. Know when to seek medical attention.

-In the midst of monitoring the wildfires, following AQIs and heeding safety recommendations (not to mention also navigating a global pandemic!) it’s important to also pay attention to how your body is feeling and functioning.
+While monitoring the wildfires, following AQIs and heeding safety recommendations, it’s important to also pay attention to how your body feels and functions.